Frequently Asked Questions

 Why does veterinary care cost so much?

-It may seem like you’re paying more for your pet’s care than for your own, but that perception may stem from the fact that you’re paying the entire cost of a service or procedure, rather than a percentage or set fee determined by an insurance company.
-If you want to save money on your pet’s care, there are several pet insurance plans available.
-These plans may cover or help keep costs down for many routine veterinary services, prescriptions, medical conditions, and diseases.
+Your veterinarian will always obtain your permission prior to performing any care or service to your pet.
+We also strive to provide accurate estimates for all procedures.
+If you want to save money on your pet’s care, there are many pet insurance plans available.
+These plans may cover or help keep costs down for many veterinary services, prescriptions, medical conditions, and diseases.
 Third-party payment plans and additional funding may also be available to those who qualify.